harthur/nomnom/README.md

 # argparse
 argparse is a small option parser for CommonJS.
-Currently it does not print out 'help'.

 # Install
 for [node.js](http://nodejs.org/) and [npm](http://github.com/isaacs/npm):